pond/dnd/party_riglan/journals/campaign_4/Riglan: Part 13.md

 * The one we know of is the elemental cult book.
 * Another refers to the Dark Seldarine - the original elven pantheon of gods; talks about how the Drow split off.
 Largely mythology due to how far back it tries to describe events.
 * A third book talks of the 3 separate elven empires of the ages and the magics used across that time.
-* A fourth considers the crossing of the veil into the other planes, linked to the elves; the Fey Wild for the Eladrin, the Shaowfell for the Shadar-Kai; the Lower Planes (Abyssal Planes) for the Fey-Ri (demonic, corrupted elves).
+* A fourth considers the crossing of the veil into the other planes, linked to the elves; the Fey Wild for the Eladrin, the Shadowfell for the Shadar-Kai; the Lower Planes (Abyssal Planes) for the Fey-Ri (demonic, corrupted elves).

 None are an obvious choice for destruction by Gromsch.
 The last book seems the most likely; it talks about people and methods for closing portals and pushing back incursions on the past.
 The books in total though contain knowledge that isn't widely known; that could in the wrong hands lead to people achieving feats not known to be possible.
 Perhaps the point was to destroy all of them, or at least as many as possible.